 Hire purchase and conditional sale debts.
 How to deal with arrears

-As soon as the last payment is made, the goods become yours.
+It is only when the last payment is made, that the item become yours.

-If you’re finding it difficult to make your payments, contact the hire purchase company and let them know, they might agree to:
+You should contact the HP company and let them know.
+They might agree to:

 • Reduce or stop the interest on your debts

-• Work with you to make a new payment plan
+• Work with you on a new payment plan

 Payment protection insurance (PPI)